 Will transportation costs, tariffs and marketing expenses require you to charge more for the product, or will you choose to reduce your profit to gain market share?

 The tools and resources listed below provide business intelligence on foreign markets that can help you narrow and refine your search and tailor your export plan.
 You can also talk directly with one of our trade specialists for guidance.
-Export Washington offers a team of dedicated specialists for the following industries – aerospace, marine technology, clean technology, advanced manufacturing and materials, information communications and technology, and life sciences and global health.
-Companies that produce value-added agriculture or processed foods can receive specialized assistance from the Washington State Department of Agriculture’s International Marketing Program.
-The program provides buyer matchmaking, marketing assistance, and in-country expertise in Japan, Taiwan, and China.
+Export Washington offers a team of dedicated specialists for the following industries – aerospace, marine technology, clean technology, advanced manufacturing and materials, information communications and technology, life sciences and global health, defense, and consumer goods.
+Companies that produce value-added agriculture or processed foods can receive specialized assistance from the Washington State Department of Agriculture’s International Marketing Program .
+The program provides buyer matchmaking, marketing assistance, and in-country expertise in Japan, South Korea, Vietnam, Indonesia, Malaysia, the Philippines, Singapore, Thailand, Mexico and Central America.

 Once you’ve narrowed your target markets, incorporate your market research into your export plan.
 This outline of a sample outline of an export plan shows one approach that may fit your business profile.